u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/reordering_rules.rst

 create a new one by clicking :guilabel:`Create`.

 First, on the :guilabel:`General Information` tab, make sure that the :guilabel:`Product Type` is set to :guilabel:`Storable Product`.
-This is necessary because Odoo only tracks stock quantities for storable products, and this number is used to trigger reordering rules.
+This is necessary because Thrive Bureau ERP only tracks stock quantities for storable products, and this number is used to trigger reordering rules.

 .. image:: reordering_rules/product-type.png